 .

-I met Ernst Götsch in 1994, when I was still an Agronomy student, his lecture at the University made such an impact on me that a little time after a few friends and I were at his farm to see for ourselves the great transformation that he was making on those lands.
-His knowledge of how nature works is so profound that even today, whenever I see him, I have the feeling of still being in the first class.
+I met Ernst Götsch in 1994, when I was still an Agronomy student.
+His lecture at the University made such an impact on me that a little time after a few friends and I went to his farm to see for ourselves the great transformation that he was making on those lands.
+His knowledge of how nature works is so profound that even today, whenever I see him, I have the feeling of still being in that first class.

 This book was written by people with a passion for nature, a passion for Planet Earth and who believe that it is worth seeking to do the best to take care of it, even if you do not see the result.

 It is based entirely on the teachings of Ernst Götsch.
-The urgent need to disclose a production system which at the same time produces tons of healthy and tasty food, recovers degraded areas, returns the waters of lost springs, and brings back our forests, pushed us into this task.
-It is far from being a definitive guide on syntropic agriculture, since the knowledge about this agriculture is as dynamic as the agroforests built by Ernst Götsch.
+The urgent need to disclose a production system which at the same time produces tons of healthy and tasty food, recovers degraded areas, returns the waters of lost springs and brings back our forests, pushed us into this task.
+It is far from being a definitive guide on syntropic agriculture, since the knowledge of this agriculture is as dynamic as the agroforests built by Ernst Götsch.
 We also do not want the paper to freeze the concepts, because every day its creator perfects the methods and the interpretation of how nature works.
 Knowledge, as well as life, carries this impermanence, we need to have an open mind and be unarmed to understand that life is not static, it is dynamic and impermanent.
 Nor do we have any commercial objective, so we are making the book available on the international of computer network - the internet.
 So it is also easy to correct the errors, because truly listening implies an enormous concentration, which we confess, we do not always do successfully.
 If we get it right, no doubt, the laurels go to our Master, if we get the interpretation of the concepts wrong... that was what we heard.
 If humanity manages to create truly sustainable food production systems, overcoming the obstacles it created, I have no doubt that this path will find, at some point in time, syntropic agriculture created by Ernst Götsch.

 All the images, graphs and drawings are copies of the original drawings proposed by Ernst Götsch in many classes attended in the last 23 years, and which are always changing, in a constant improvement of the art of harvesting the sun.